Cacti/plugin_reportit/README.md

 * issue: Upgrading never runs upgrade code once enabled

 * issue: Summary does not display correctly

-* issue#50: Data Source links do not show graphs

 * feature: Allow multiple report templates to be exportable